cbc-univie/transformato/README.md

 For our example the maximum common substructure is marked in read on both molecules.
 ![bitmap](https://user-images.githubusercontent.com/31651017/68554631-c2683180-0429-11ea-8846-ce303fa933b9.png)

 The common core of mol1 and mol2 is different in bonded and non-bonded parameters (mol1 is aromatic, mol2 is not aromatic).
-The first step is now to define a mutation route to obtain a molecule where only the common core is
+The first step is now to define a mutation route to obtain a molecule where only the common core is interacting with the environment.

 ### How to use transformato for binding free energy calculations

 ## Setting up free energy calculations

-Set up your set of ligands in a waterbox and in the binding pocket of a protein using CHARMM-GUI and download the system for openMM.
-Put the data in the transformato/data folder.
-There is already an example for 2OJ9 in there, the new system should be set up the same way.
-E.g., if your new system is called 3BYL with ligand UN1 and UN2 you should generate two directories: transformato/data/3BYL-UN1 and transformato/data/3BYL-UN2 and move the CHARMM-GUI output for the complex in transformato/data/3BYL-UN1/complex and for the solvated ligand in transformato/data/3BYL-UN1/waterbox.
-Afterwards make sure that you generate a new yaml file in transformato/config.
-There is already an example file shown in transformato/config/2oj9-test.yaml.
-Most likely you only need to modify the name and the ligand three letter code of the yaml file.
-Then run the equilibration step of the simulation directly in transformato/data/3BYL-UN1/complex/openMM to generate the restart file for the complex and the waterbox.
+For 'endpoints' are needed to run a protein binding free energy simulation.
+1. Ligand 1 in a waterbox
+2. Ligand 2 in a waterbox
+3. Ligand 1 in complex
+4. Ligand 2 in complex

+An example with the ligands shown above is deposited in transformato/data.
+The directory with 2OJ9-e1 has the enol form of the ligand and 2OJ9-e2 the keto form of the ligand.

+All these directories are directly taken from CHARMM-GUI.
+After you solvate either the ligand or the ligand+protein and download the system for openMM you have to run a short minimization using the scripts obtaine from CHARMM-GUI.

+To use the Transformato free energy set up the next step is to set up a config file for you run.
+The config file for 2OJ9-e1 and 2OJ9-e2 is shown in transformato/config/2oj9_example.yaml.
+What is important here is that the tree letter code (tlc) used in the psf is the same as in the config file.

 ## Generating equilibrium samples along the alchemical path
 After this step you should run the transformato/notebooks/example.ipynb notebook to generate the intermediate states connecting the two ligands.
 There are two variables you want to adapt there: the yaml file that is loaded and where you want to write the intermediate state files to.
 Both is further explained in the jupyter notebook.